What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 Recently, seafood chirashi sushi topped with plenty of sashimi and healthy versions that incorporate lots of vegetables have also become popular.

-You can also get creative with the way you present the food.
+You can also get creative with how you arrange the food.

-For example, you can use heart or star shaped molds to arrange the food in a cute way.
+For example, you can use heart or star shapes to arrange the food in a cute way.

 It can be enjoyed in a variety of ways, such as serving it individually in individual cups.

-Why not make your own original chirashi sushi that the whole family can enjoy together and make this a special Hinamatsuri?
+Make your own original chirashi sushi that the whole family can enjoy together and make this a special Hinamatsuri.

 12. Summary | How to enjoy Hinamatsuri and pass on the tradition to the next generation

-Hina Matsuri is an important event to celebrate the growth of girls and a wonderful opportunity to deepen family bonds.
+Hinamatsuri is an important event to celebrate the growth of girls and is a wonderful opportunity to strengthen family bonds.

 Let's continue to cherish the traditions of Hinamatsuri and have fun together.

-Stylish display case for Hina dolls [Brown glass case, Mikunibina]
+Stylish Hina doll display case [Brown glass case, Mikuni Hina]

-How to read Hinamatsuri, its kanji and how to express it in English
+How to read Hinamatsuri (Girls' Day), how to express it in kanji and English

 Hina Matsuri is also known as "Hina Matsuri" in English-speaking countries and is introduced as a part of Japanese culture.

-When is the Hinamatsuri?
-Differences with the lunar Hinamatsuri
+When is the Hinamatsuri Festival?
+Differences between the Hinamatsuri and the lunar calendar

-The Doll's Festival is celebrated every year on March 3rd, which in the lunar calendar corresponds to April today .
+Hinamatsuri is celebrated every year on March 3rd, which corresponds to April in the lunar calendar .

-The Doll's Festival according to the lunar calendar falls around the beginning of March today.
+The Hinamatsuri festival according to the lunar calendar falls around the beginning of March today.

 Nowadays, it is common to celebrate it on March 3rd of the Gregorian calendar.

-Dolls for Hinamatsuri are displayed in hopes of girls' growth and happiness.
+Dolls are displayed on Hinamatsuri in hopes of girls' growth and happiness.

 Generally, peach blossoms are also displayed along with the Hina dolls.

-Hinamatsuri is a festival that especially celebrates the growth of girls.
+Hinamatsuri is a festival that celebrates the growth of girls in particular.

 On this day, special events are held to pray for good health and happiness.

-Hinamatsuri is the perfect time to "nurture your daughter's heart"
+Hinamatsuri is the perfect time to "develop your daughter's heart"

-Furthermore, Hinamatsuri helps greatly in developing children's minds.
+Furthermore, Hinamatsuri is very helpful in nurturing children's minds.

 It is important to use it for seasonal celebrations and events with your family,

-If parents are conscious of celebrating Hinamatsuri as a way to "educate their children's hearts," it will help to nurture their children's rich hearts.
+If parents are conscious of celebrating Hinamatsuri as an opportunity to "educate their children's hearts," it will also help to develop rich hearts in their children.

-"Girl's Day" is a time when parents can learn how to "nurture the hearts" of their daughters.
+"Girl's Festival" is a time for parents to learn how to "nurture the hearts" of their daughters.

-Japan's largest business media that provides practical know-how
+Japan's largest business media outlet providing practical know-how